MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/office-web-privacy-controls.md

 ## Users can choose to turn off optional connected experiences

-If you choose to make optional connected experiences available to your users, your users can go to their [account privacy settings](https://support.microsoft.com/office/3e7bc183-bf52-4fd0-8e6b-78978f7f121b#ID0EAADAAA=Online) and choose to turn off their access to optional connected experiences.
+If you choose to make optional connected experiences available to your users, your users can go to their [account privacy settings](https://support.microsoft.com/office/3e7bc183-bf52-4fd0-8e6b-78978f7f121b#ID0EAADAAA=Online&ID0EBBH=Web) and choose to turn off their access to optional connected experiences.
 This choice is available in the account privacy settings only if your users are signed in with their work or school account.
-There is no way that you, as the admin, can prevent individual users in your organization from turning off their access to optional connected experience in their account privacy settings if you've given your users the choice to use optional connected experiences.
+There's no way that you, as the admin, can prevent individual users in your organization from turning off their access to optional connected experience in their account privacy settings if you've given your users the choice to use optional connected experiences.

 ## Related articles